 One of my main criteria when looking at adjustable dumbbells is high weight limits.
 While the NUOBELLs are not quite heavy enough for my own usage, they will likely satisfy most intermediate lifter’s needs.

 I also don’t have a power rack or barbell in my apartment.
 If I did, I believe these dumbbells would make a fine addition to my gym.

 Honorable Mention - BWSS Adjustable Dumbbells

-The only reason the BWSS adjustable dumbbells did not make my top 3, is because of their weight capacity limits – which might not be very practical depending on the exercise you want them for.
+The only reason the BWSS adjustable dumbbells did not make my top 3, is because of their weight capacity limits - which might not be very practical depending on the exercise you want them for - could be the flip grip tricep kickbacks or long head bicep workouts, or both for those who love working biceps and triceps on the same day.
 I feel they have a good build quality and offer great value for their price.

 If you will be satisfied with a 44lb max weight, I’d say go for a pair of BWSS adjustable dumbbells.
 Their cost is extremely reasonable, and will fit into most budgets!

 - I Did 1000 Squats A Day - Here Are My Results

 - 10 Pack Abs: Are They Possible To Build?
 Here's What You Need To Know

 - I Did Squats Every Day For 3 Months - Should You?
 Here's What I Learned